brunobrocai/wikiextractor-uptodate/README.md

     python -m wikiextractor.WikiExtractor <Wikipedia dump file>

-It can also be installed from `PyPi` by doing:
+It can also be installed locally with:

-    pip install wikiextractor

-or locally with:

     (sudo) python setup.py install